N2O (video game): Reception

 The game received average reviews according to the review aggregation website GameRankings.
 Next Generation said, "shooter fans who thrive on the ability to top their last high score time and time again won't be disappointed by this high energy blast-a-thon."
 The New York Times praised N2O for its aesthetics and smoothly seamless but fast-paced gameplay.
 They said that the game is similar in presentation to a Crystal Method concert and that the game is best played at high volume and in total darkness to maximize the audiovisual experience, and further remarked that the superior audio capacities of televisions (especially those attached to home theater systems) over typical computer systems is one of the advantages to restricting the game to the console market and not releasing it as a PC game.
+GamePro said, "In the end, N20[sic] is definitely worth the price of admission, and is a great shooter for your library."

-The game shipped more than 100,000 copies.
+The game shipped more than 100,000 units worldwide.

 Ports and re-releases

+In October 2003, Zoo Digital Publishing purchased the rights to the game alongside other Gremlin Interactive titles from Atari and reissued the game in PAL regions under their "Zoo Classics" budget label at the end of the year.
+The company then released the title on the PlayStation Network in PAL regions on 10 January 2008, in North America on 1 June 2010; and Latin America on 13 August 2013.

-N2O was re-released for PlayStation Network by Urbanscan in PAL regions on January 10, 2008, and by Sony Interactive Entertainment in North America on June 1, 2010; and Latin America on August 13, 2013.
-Console Classics released the game under license of Urbanscan for Microsoft Windows via Steam on June 29, 2015, emulated through PCSXR.
+Console Classics released the game under license of Urbanscan for Microsoft Windows via Steam on 29 June 2015, emulated through PCSXR.
+It was re-added to the platform via Pixel Games UK on 6 December 2022.